blackat/blackat.github.io/_drafts/2019-10-15-angular-ivy-intro.md

 >Every component gets compiled into a series of instructions.
 These instructions create DOM trees and update them in-place when the data changes.

+<cite>Victor Savkin</cite> - [Understanding incremental DOM](https://blog.nrwl.io/understanding-angular-ivy-incremental-dom-and-virtual-dom-243be844bf36)
+{: .small}

 Let's see what the Angular compiler produces and how Angular incremental DOM technique differs from virtual DOM.

 ## Angular template compiler

-An Angular application is mainly made of by components organized in a tree fashion.
+An Angular application is mainly made by _components_ organized in a tree fashion.
 Each component is implemented to accomplish a certain mission, for instance the navigation bar, the drop-down menu, etc.

-### Simple component defintion
+### Angular component

-A component is mainly HTML, the presentation, and some code, the logic, the hearth.
+A component is mainly HTML, the presentation, and some code, the logic.
 Code is written in TypeScript and template in HTML.
-Consider a simple component, it is made of _"code and template"_.

 #### Code

-TypeScript code defines the component, both the logic and the structure or organization such as HTML, CSS, which selector, etc.
+TypeScript code defines both the logic and the metadata information.

 ```javascript
 import { Component } from '@angular/core';